 Derivatives that do not meet the criteria of an effective hedging relationship are considered investment derivatives and changes in fair value are presented as an increase or decrease in fair value of investment derivatives on the Statement of Revenues, Expenses & Changes in Net Position.
-During fiscal year 2017, the increase in fair value for investment derivatives recorded as income was \$20K.
-In fiscal year 2016, the fair value for investment derivatives decreased and the expense recorded was \$742K.
+During fiscal year 2018, the decrease in fair value for investment derivatives recorded as expense was \$27K.
+In fiscal year 2017, the fair value of investment derivatives increased and \$20K of income was recognized.

-Credit Risk: As of June 30, 2017, the UBS AG counterparty rating for the cap portfolio was at least A2/A by Moody's and S&P, respectively.
-Credit risk may occur if the auction rate exceeds the cap and the counterparty is unable to fulfill its obligation to reimburse the Authority the difference between the market interest rate and the cap.
+Credit Risk: As of June 30, 2018, the UBS AG counterparty rating for the cap portfolio was at least A2/A by Moody's and S&P, respectively.
+Credit risk may occur if the counterparty is unable to fulfill its obligation to reimburse the Authority the difference between the market interest rate and the cap.